What you will learn

 - Recognize and respond to own self-development, learning and health enhancement needs.

 - Perform the care-provider role in a reflective, responsible, accountable and professional manner.

 The program is divided into four terms.
 The theory component is delivered through class discussion groups, student presentations, lectures, online activities, demonstrations and guest speakers.
 Students apply the theory in the laboratory, clinical and practicum settings.
 Instruction in professional communication skills is provided throughout the program to support success in students' studies and the workplace.

 - English Language Proficiency, as required by the BC Care Aide and Community Health Worker Registry

-- Completion of VCC Health Care Assistant Program's Self-Declaration form
+- Completion of the VCC English Language Declaration form

-- Standard First Aid (Red Cross or St. John Ambulance) including current CPR level C or Health Care Provider CPR
+- Standard First Aid (Red Cross or St. John Ambulance) including current CPR level C or BLS.

 - CPR certificates expire one year from the date of issue.
 Current status is required for all clinical and practicum experiences.

 - Students in this program are required to complete a CRC.
 The CRC must be completed according to VCC's Criminal Record Check instructions.
 Students whose CRC results indicate they pose a risk to vulnerable populations will not be able to complete the requirements of the program (e.g. practicums) or graduate.